 Plants do not need watering during the autumn, winter or springtime.

 Although this plant is drought tolerant, it grows best with:

 - Sharply reduced moisture during the off seasons

 Soil and Transplanting

-Pincushion Agave does well in almost any soil type, but it thrives in very sandy, gritty soil that drains well.
+Pincushion Agave does well in almost any type of potting mix, but it thrives in very sandy, gritty soil that drains well.

 Grooming and Maintenance

 This is a carefree agave.
 No maintenance or grooming are necessary.